 - Never wash tyres with a cylindrical jet.
 Even at large spraying distances and short cleaning times, visible and invisible damage can occur to the tyres.
 This may cause an accident. - Water, ice and salt on the brake system can reduce braking effectiveness.
 Risk of accident.
 Directly after washing, avoid sudden and sharp braking.
-Dry the brakes by braking several times ⇒ page 202.
+Dry the brakes by braking several times ⇒page 202, Braking capacity and braking distance.